Bialgebraic Reasoning on Higher-Order Program Equivalence

 \paragraph{Related work} The majority of the literature dedicated to the abstract study of logical relations has so far focused on denotational~\cite{DBLP:journals/mscs/Goubault-LarrecqLN08,DBLP:journals/entcs/HermidaRR14,hermida1993fibrations,DBLP:phd/ethos/Katsumata05} rather than operational logical relations.
 In recent work~\cite{DBLP:conf/fscd/DagninoG22,DBLP:journals/corr/abs-2303-03271}, Dagnino and Gavazzo introduce a categorical notion of operational logical relations that is largely orthogonal to ours, in particular regarding the parametrization of the framework: In \emph{op.\ cit.}, the authors work with a fixed \emph{fine-grain call-by-value} language~\cite{LevyPowerEtAl03} parametrized by a signature of generic effects, while the notion of logical relation is kept variable and in fact is parametrized over a fibration; in contrast, we adhere to conventional logical relations and parametrize over the syntax and semantics of the language.
 Unlike our present paper, Dagnino and Gavazzo have not incorporated {step-indexing} and recursive types.

 \citet{gmstu24} devise a generic construction of unary, non-step-indexed logical predicates in the framework of higher-order abstract GSOS, and provide induction up-to techniques for reasoning on them, with \emph{strong normalization} predicates as a key application.
 First-order lax bialgebras are initially proposed by~\citet{DBLP:conf/concur/BonchiPPR15} to capture coalgebraic weak bisimilarity and are subsequently generalized to higher-order lax bialgebras by~Urbat et al.~\cite{UrbatTsampasEtAl23}, where the authors gave an abstract proof of congruence of applicative (bi)similarity~\cite{Abramsky:lazylambda} in higher-order abstract GSOS, using a categorical generalization of Howe's method~\cite{DBLP:conf/lics/Howe89, DBLP:journals/iandc/Howe96}.
-Thus, both this work and that of Urbat et al. generalize a popular operational method on the same level of abstraction.
-Note that the theory of Urbat et al. requires substantially stronger assumptions on the parameters of the framework.
+The relation between the present paper and the work of Urbat et al.\ is elaborated on in \autoref{rem:logrel-vs-howe}.

 While the standard version of step-indexing involves only natural numbers, it turns out that indexing by arbitrary ordinals emerges as a matter of course in our abstract formulation; this relates our notion to the recent generalizations~\cite{SpiesKrishnaswamiEtAl21,DBLP:journals/pacmpl/AguirreB23}.